-Survivors tell us that their abusers, using a wide range of coercive tactics, dictate what they wear, when and what they eat, where they go, who they see, when they sleep, and whether they can hold their children in their arms.
+Survivors tell us that their abusers, using a wide range of coercive tactics, dictate what they wear, when, and what they eat, where they go, who they see, when they sleep, and whether they can hold their children in their arms.
 They tell us they are not allowed to say “no” to sex.
 When they do, they are assaulted.

-This is called reproductive coercion, and it particularly—though not exclusively—impacts women, for whom a pregnancy can make the difference between breaking free of and being connected to their abusers forever, through shared parenting if not through the relationship.
-Women tell us about preparing to end the relationship, having painstakingly put together plans for starting over—a place to go, some income, childcare and transportation—when they realize they are pregnant.
+This is called reproductive coercion.
+It particularly, though not exclusively, impacts women, for whom pregnancy can make the difference between breaking free of and being connected to their abusers forever, through shared parenting if not through the relationship.
+Women tell us about preparing to end the relationship, having painstakingly put together plans for starting over, a place to go, some income, childcare, and transportation, when they realize they are pregnant.

-Maybe he tampered with her pills, or maybe he poked holes in the condoms, or maybe he raped her.
+Maybe he tampered with her pills.
+Maybe he poked holes in the condoms.
+Maybe he raped her.
 No matter the tactic, with a new baby all of those carefully laid plans are often rendered unworkable.
-Some women tell us that this happened to them more than once: “It’s like he always knew, just when I was getting ready to go.”
+Some women tell us that this happened to them more than once, “It’s like he always knew, just when I was getting ready to go.”

-Still, others tell us about how their partners supported them, even encouraged them, to get an abortion—and then later used the knowledge of the procedure as a weapon, blackmailing and shaming them with it.
+Still, others tell us about how their partners supported them, even encouraged them, to get an abortion.
+Then, they later used the knowledge of the procedure as a weapon, blackmailing and shaming them with it.
 Abusers are often perfectly willing to capitalize on the social stigma associated with abortion, as doing so allows them to isolate their partners even further.

 Reproductive freedom matters for survivors of domestic violence.
 It matters because it is an essential part of safety planning around reproductive coercion.
-It matters because the ability to become pregnant leaves women vulnerable to abusers in a very specific set of ways, and women need to be able to manage that vulnerability in whatever way works best for them.
-Reproductive freedom also matters because the belief that anyone other than a woman herself has the right to control what happens to her body is a key part of the culture than condones abuse in the first place.
+It matters because the ability to become pregnant leaves women vulnerable to abusers in a specific set of ways.

+Women need to be able to manage that vulnerability in whatever way works best for them.
+Reproductive freedom matters because the belief that anyone other than a woman herself has the right to control what happens to her body is a key part of the culture that condones abuse in the first place.
 At the core, it is an abuser’s belief that his rights take precedence over hers that drives his behaviors.

-Before that, our laws maintained that a husband’s right to his wife’s body was absolute; that once she was married, she had given up her right to choose when and if to engage in sexual activity.
-But by 1985, our understanding had evolved.
+Before that, our laws maintained that a husband’s right to his wife’s body was absolute.
+Once she married, she had given up her right to choose when and if to engage in sexual activity.
+By 1985, our understanding had evolved.